Planning Your First Long Term Time-Lapse?

 While photoSentinel equipment is designed to be autonomous, you should always plan and budget for things to go wrong.
 We recommend budgeting for a site visit every three months.
 Hopefully you won’t ever have to visit, but you never know when equipment might fail or a spider might build a web over the front of the window.

-Wherever possible, photoSentinel equipment should be installed in an easy-to-access location, in order to keep access costs down if maintenance is required.
+Wherever possible, photoSentinel equipment should be installed in an easy-to-access location, in order to keep access costs down when maintenance is required.

 All photoSentinel systems have a large internal lithium ion battery charged by either solar or AC input.
 Even if you have access to AC power, solar may be a more reliable input as workers often unplug leads to run their own tools.

-In most locations, the provided solar panel will provide more than enough power to equipment running on a normal shooting regime.
-If you are in a location that has limited sunlight (e.g. far north of the planet or in the shade of multiple office buildings), contact us to talk about alternative power options.
+In most locations, the provided 10W or 20W solar panel will be enough to run the photoSentinel system at a normal shooting regime (photos at 10 minutes intervals during work hours).
+If you are in a location that has limited sunlight (e.g. the far north of the planet or in the shade of multiple office buildings), or want to run a more aggressive regime, contact us to talk about alternative power options such as dual solar panels and an external battery pack.

-To more precisely calculate the amount of 3G/4G data you will require, simply multiply the number of photos you plan to take in a month by the size of the jpeg files being uploaded.
+To calculate the amount of cellular data you will require, simply multiply the number of photos you plan to upload in a month by the size of the files being uploaded.
+Then add a bit of buffer to allow for uploading status updates, re-uploading images in the event of a dropout, etc.

-All photoSentinel equipment comes with pole mounting brackets that can also be used to mount the equipment to a wall.
-The Pro and Mach II can also be screwed into a flat surface.
+All photoSentinel systems come with a pole mounting bracket that can also be used to mount the equipment to a wall.
+The Mach II can also be screwed into a horizontal flat surface.
+For other unique mounting requirements, please contact us to discuss your requirements.